wzq016/MOGANED-Implementation/README.md

-# Hierarchical Modular Event Argument Extraction
+# MOGANED-Implementaion
-The code is an implementation of Hierarchical Modular Event Argument Extraction (EMNLP19 paper).
+The code is an **unofficial** implementation of [Event Detection with Multi-order Graph Convolution and Aggregated Attention](https://www.aclweb.org/anthology/D19-1582/) (EMNLP19 paper).
+(The official code is not released, and this code is for a reference.)

 # Requirments
 tensorflow-gpu==1.10